Frequently Asked Questions

 Additionally, OpenSea is often useful for browsing the many types of digital collectibles.
 We offer a powerful searching and sorting mechanisms that lets you easily find the items you're looking for.

 - What exactly are these items I see on OpenSea? +All of the items you see on OpenSea are blockchain-based digital items.
 Some people like to call them non-fungible tokens, or NFT's.
 Each item is uniquely owned by an Ethereum address and live on the blockchain.
 Excitingly, they can be viewed anywhere, exchanged openly, and truly owned in a way that was never before possible in the digital world.
 You can read a little more about the idea of true digital ownership in this blog post.

 - What if I want to create my own item on the blockchain? +Glad you asked!
 If you're developing your own smart contract for a game, digital collectible, or some other project with unique digital items on the blockchain, you can easily get added to the OpenSea marketplace.
 Just follow the steps in the OpenSea developer documentation.
 More info on what OpenSea provides can be found on our developer page.

 If you're a creator, influencer, or streamer and wish to list something on OpenSea, reach out to us at [email protected].

-- What do I need to use OpenSea?+If you're on a desktop computer, you'll need to install MetaMask in your browser in order to use OpenSea.
+- What do I need to use OpenSea?+If you're on a desktop computer, you'll need to install a wallet extension for your browser, such as MetaMask or Dapper.
 You'll also need to fund your account with Ether in order to purchase an item on OpenSea.